ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/programming-projects/average-computation.md

 block, explain the meaning of the Python source code segments that you implemented and tested, compare and contrast different implementations of the Python function called `compute_average`, and answer all of the other questions about your experiences in completing this project.
+One specific goal for this reflection is to ensure that you understand how to accept as input the textual representation of a list of numbers, convert that to a list of numerical values, and then perform an average computation on those values.

 ## Project Assessment